MicrosoftDocs/mixed-reality/mixed-reality-docs/asset-creation-process.md

 <td> <b>Total</b></td><td> <b>65%</b></td><td> <b>90%</b></td><td> <b>70%</b></td>
 </tr>
 </table>

-When looking at the experience you're trying to create think of it as a **budget** that you can spend to try to create the best experience.
-There is not necessarily hard limits on the number of **polygons** or **types of materials** use in your assets but more a budgeted set of tradeoffs.

-To the right is an example budget for your experience.
-Performance is usually not a single point of failure but death by a thousand cuts per-se.

 **Total number of assets**
 * How many assets are active in the scene?